-See also Norman 1991, 207.
+20 See also Norman 1991, p.207 (p.5 in PDF).

-This does not mean that one may cling to Nibbāna.
+21 This does not mean that one may cling to Nibbāna.
 The puthujjana by definition knows nothing but the five khandhas.
 Since he does not know what Nibbāna is he cannot possibly cling to it.
-(He could perhaps cling to some idea of Nibbāna, but such an idea would still be included within the five khandhas.)
-Once one becomes a stream-enterer, i.e. once one understands the Dhamma, one knows that the nature of Nibbāna is such that it cannot be clung to (see the last section of this paper).
+(He could perhaps cling to some idea of Nibbāna, but such an idea would still be included within the